 I typically raise such problems with the team and the management of the place I’m at.
 This “gut feeling” thing is by no means intended to replace rational discourse, but rather, to fuel it.
 Further investigation may occasionally reveal it’s been a false alarm, and that’s ok.
 But often, we all end up agreeing I’ve sensed something important.
 Something that will hurt us later, if not addressed in time.
 (Or it’s hurting us already, so addressing it will boost productivity and happiness.)

 Personally, I expect of myself, as a senior developer, sharp thinking, yes, but also the ability to drag out of the fog, to identify what hurts us, or will hurt us, as a software development team.
 I expect of myself the ability to identify problems.

 Problem solving is rather obviously wanted of any developer.
 But then, there are standard problems and there are real problems.

 Standard problems are solved with standard means.
 This is the bread-and-butter job of any developer, including me as a senior developer.
 “Feature development”, we call most of it.

 This is daily business, the normal thing, the ordinary.
 It finds little mention in these pages.
 It stands for quiet, busy times.
 Happy times.
 Let there be no mistake: I like feature development.

 Necessary adventure.
-This isn’t about advertising information technology as some weird kind of amusement park or perpetual holiday season.
-This is about reality.
+This isn’t advertising information technology as some weird kind of amusement park or perpetual holiday season.
+This is about harsh reality.
 Not addressing such a challenge has risks attached.
 It may produce a road-block slowing further progress.
-It may put at risk the results of a whole lot of work already thought accomplished.
+It may even put at risk the results of a whole lot of work already thought accomplished.

 So what to do when such a real problem surfaces?
 A problem nobody really knows how to deal with, including myself?